russtoku/uipa/data/seed/Seeding.md

     $ sh data/seed/init_db.sh
     ```

-- To load a full set of data, you can use these files:
-    - 2024-03-24-categories.json
-    - 2024-03-24-public-bodies-fixed.csv
+#### Load the Category data

 - Load the categories:
     ```
     $ python manage.py loaddata data/seed/2024-03-24-categories.json
     ```

+#### Load the Public Body data - Method #1

+> NOTE: You can use the above Method #2 instead.

 - Load the public bodies:
     ```
     $ python manage.py import_csv data/seed/2024-03-24-public-bodies-fixed.csv
     ```

 At this point, you should have all of the basic data from UIPA.org without any
 requests and other data.

-*NOTE:*

-> When loading the public bodies from a CSV file, not all of them are loaded.
+> NOTE: When loading the public bodies from a CSV file, not all of them are loaded.
 > There's a bug in the CSV importer that messes up the slug for the name.
 This
 > causes public bodies with parents to not be loaded and stops with an error
 > message about "PublicBody matching query does not exist".